jerrymarshall2004/cs50labs/structs/README.md

 Finally, print out the contents of the array.

-{% spoiler "Doug's Video on Structures"%}
+{% spoiler "Doug's Video on Structures" %}
-Consider watching Doug's video on structures if you are stuck.
+Consider watching Doug's Video if you are stuck on the idea of structures.
 {% video https://youtu.be/N5pA7RvvQDg %}
-{% end spoiler}
+{% endspoiler %}

 ## Style Check
 Be sure to check your style: